 - Oz Chen’s UX Beginner – begin with his MVP (portfolio) article

-Sarah and Oz also have wonderful blogs and active Facebook groups to follow.
+Sarah and Oz also have wonderful blogs and active social media groups to join.

 Other Great Ways to Learn UX